Finish Off the Year With Amazing Summer Reading Plans

 Places We Read

 Gather students in your meeting area and ask them what they plan on doing this summer.
 Where will they be spending most of their free time?
 Are any of these places the perfect setting for getting lost in a book?
 Creating a chart with a list of places kids might find themselves reading this summer will give them a resource to use when writing their plans independently.
-Below is an example of a chart I made with a group of 2nd graders.
+To the left is an example of a Summer Reading Chart I made with a group of 2nd graders.
 We talked about how a park with lots of trees and grass would be perfect for reading, but how a park with a noisy playground may not be.
 Encourage students to evaluate each other's suggestions as the list grows and grows.

 Run Out of Ideas?